 How To Grow Stock Flowers From Seed & How To Select For Double Flowers

-Stock flowers Matthiola incana would have to be on the top of my list the most beautifully scented flower, its vanilla and cinnamon scent is just delicous!
+Stock flowers Matthiola incana would have to be on the top of my list the most beautifully scented flower, its vanilla and cinnamon scent is just devine!

 Stock flowers are an excellent annual cool weather crop and withstands super cold temperatures.